antononcube/Raku-WWW-OpenAI/README.md

 ```
 # [{finish_reason => stop, index => 0, message => {content =>
 #
-# As an AI language model, I cannot accurately determine the location of a fictional character.
-However, Roger Rabbit is a fictional character from the movie "Who Framed Roger Rabbit," created by Robert Zemeckis and released in 1988., role => assistant}}]
+# As an AI language model, I do not have the capability to determine the current whereabouts of fictional characters.
+However, Roger Rabbit is a character created for the 1988 film "Who Framed Roger Rabbit" and is still popular among fans of the movie., role => assistant}}]
 ```

 Another one using Bulgarian: